-- Server IP: Enter the static IP address of iVMS server. - Port No.: The default value is 7660. - Device Register ID: The ID of the device registered on the Ehome platform.
+- Server Address Type: IP Address and Domain Name are selectable. - Server IP: Enter the static IP address of iVMS server. - Port No.: The default value is 7660. - Device Register ID: The ID of the device registered on the eHome platform.
 If you leave it empty, device logs in to the platform with serial No.